Jahfry/SteamOS/keyd.md

    * To make it more useful I need to remap some of the numpad keys (like numpadEnter and numLock) so that I can use them for actions in WoW.
    * My numpad ALSO has a row of keyboard keys (Escape, Tab, Backspace) that I want to remap without affecting the TKL keyboard
    * To accomplish all of this I use multiple conf files, with examples of how to create them below

-XXX

-* In addition to this I will attempt to make a configuration that only remaps those keys *while playing WoW* (but until I edit this I'm not sure how that will work on the Steam Deck, especially in Game mode).

-XXX

 * Get a list of all plugged in USB device IDs.
 Since this will be different for other models of keyboards/numpads (ie, you can't just use my config unless you own the same devices) I'll detail that process:
    * `sudo systemctl stop keyd` # so we see the raw device IDs with monitor
    * `sudo keyd monitor` # see what devices are being pressed